Do You Have These Financial Aid Questions?

-Q: I am divorced, and my wife is the custodial parent.
+Q: I am divorced, and my wife is the parent completing the FAFSA.
 Where do we list the value of the 529 account I started for my son?

-A: The non-custodial parent will not report any information (income, assets, etc.) on the FAFSA, as the FAFSA only asks for information from the custodial parent and the custodial parent's current spouse.
-As the noncustodial parent, you may need to submit the Noncustodial Profile to schools that require the CSS Profile.
-You'll list all of your income and asset information (including the value of your 529 accounts) on that Noncustodial Profile.
-Also important to note: because the value of your 529 account does not appear on the FAFSA, any contributions you make from your 529 account to pay for your son's college costs must be listed as student income in the year it was received.
+A: In the case of divorce or separation, the FAFSA only asks for income and asset information from the parent that appears on the FAFSA and that parent's current spouse.
+As the other parent, you won't report any of your information on the FAFSA.
+You may need to submit a CSS Profile to schools that require the CSS Profile.
+You'll list all of your income and asset information (including the value of your 529 accounts) on that CSS Profile.

 Q: Do both the student and parent need an FSA ID?

 A: Yes, in order to sign the FAFSA, both the student and parent will need an FSA ID.
-You can learn more about the FSA ID in our recent blog here.
+You can learn more about the FSA ID in our blog post here.